MattVale1/RPSLib/README.md

-# RPSLib DLL:
+# RPSLib.DLL:
-A small (but growing) collection of common code that is used throughout all of my Unity projects.
+A growing collection of common code that is used throughout all of my Unity projects.
 The idea is to:
 - Save time re-writing the same code for each project.
 - Provide optimized code for common operations, aiding in high performance for runtime.
 - Provide easy to use methods for more complex algorithms.